 We conclude this subsection with some well-known stochastic volatility models with jumps, see \cite{Rama} and Section \ref{GeneralJSV} for more examples.

-{\bf The Bates models}: The Bates models is a jump-diffusion stochastic volatility models obtained by adding proportional log-normal jumps to the Heston stochastic volatility model:
+{\bf Bates model}: The Bates model is a jump-diffusion stochastic volatility model obtained by adding proportional log-normal jumps to the Heston stochastic volatility model:

 where $W^S,W^y$ are Brownian motions with correlation $\rho$ and $Z$ is a compound Poisson process with intensity $\theta$ and log-normal distribution.
 Condition $(\C_1)$ is clearly verified since jumps follow the log-normal law.
-Bates's models exhibit some very nice properties from a practical point of view.
+The Bates model exhibits some nice properties from a practical point of view.
 Firstly, the characteristic function of the log-price is available in a closed-form, which is important for pricing purposes.
 Secondly, the implied volatility pattern for long term and short term options can be adjusted separately \cite{Rama}.

 {\bf Ornstein-Uhlenbeck stochastic volatility models}: It is possible to introduce a jump component in both price and volatility processes.
-Such models are suggested by Barndorff-Nielsen and Shephard to take into account leverage effect:
+Such models are suggested by Barndorff-Nielsen and Shephard to take leverage effects into account:

 If $\rho=0$ the volatility moves with jumps but the price process has continuous paths.
-The case $\rho\neq 0$, representing a strong correlation between volatility and price, provides the model flexibility but computation is now challenging.
-Remark that in this case $\sigma$ is not the ''true'' volatility since the returns are also affected by changes of the L\'evy process $Z_t$.
-If jumps still follow log-normal law then condition $(\C_1)$ is fulfilled.
+The case $\rho\neq 0$, representing a strong correlation between volatility and price, is more flexible but computation is now challenging.
+Remark that in this case $\sigma$ is not the ''true'' volatility as the returns are also affected by changes of the L\'evy process $Z_t$.
+If jumps still follow a log-normal law then Condition $(\C_1)$ is fulfilled.

-\subsection{Approximate hedging with transaction costs : main result}
+\subsection{Approximate hedging with transaction costs: main result}

-We study the problem of discrete hedging in friction contexts using the increasing volatility principle as in Leland's algorithm.
-A brief review on this literature can be found in \cite{Nguyen}.
-See more in \cite{Per,Kab-Saf2,Lepinette10} for related results.
-In the present framework, we follow the setting in \cite{Nguyen}.
-More precisely, we suppose that for each successful trade, traders are charged by a cost that is proportional to the trading volume with the cost coefficient $\kappa$.
+In this section, we study the problem of discrete hedging under proportional transaction costs using the increasing volatility principle as in Leland's algorithm following the setting in \cite{Nguyen}.
+More precisely, we suppose that for each successful transaction, traders are charged by a cost that is proportional to the trading volume with the cost coefficient $\kappa$.
 Here $\kappa$ is a positive constant defined by market moderators.
 Let us suppose that the investor plans to revise his portfolio at dates $(t_{i})$ defined by